jenkinsci/kubernetes-cli-plugin/README.md

 | `namespace`     | no        | Modifies the Namespace of the current Context. |
 | `contextName`   | no        | Switch the current Context to this name.
 The Context must already exist in the KubeConfig file. |

+### Using Environment Variables

+The parameters `serverUrl`, `clusterName` , `namespace` and `contextName` can contain environment variables and are interpolated before writing the configuration file to disk.

 ### Using the plugin in a Pipeline
 The `kubernetes-cli` plugin provides the function `withKubeConfig()` for Jenkins Pipeline support.